 We can help you draft a contract or negotiate changes to a contract that has already been drafted.

-Contract / Binder Disputes
+Contract Or Binder Disputes

 In the event a dispute arises during the purchase and sale process, acting quickly is often required by the terms of the contract.
 Problems commonly arise between the time when a deposit is paid and before the deal closes.
 When parties disagree about whether the deposit should be returned to the buyer or kept by the seller, it is known as a binder dispute.

-Problems can also arise after the purchase and sale is complete.
+Problems can also arise after the purchase and sale are complete.
 The most common problems involve the failure of the seller to disclose facts that the buyer feels affects the value of the property.
 Disclosure disputes are known as “Johnson v.
 Davis” cases.
-Frequently, the issue is failure to disclose structural problems such as foundation settlement, cracks in walls, cracks in ceilings, previous water leaks, mold and mildew problems, or other issues related to water damage.
+Frequently, the issue is the failure to disclose structural problems such as foundation settlement, cracks in walls, cracks in ceilings, previous water leaks, mold and mildew problems, or other issues related to water damage.

 Real estate purchase and sale processes can be very lengthy, but with a qualified business and real estate attorney on your side, you can be confident that your interests in the purchase and sale are protected.
 Contact our Gainesville, FL, real estate law firm today.